-Children are cared for in a well-organised home where most potential risks to children are identified and minimised.
+Children are cared for in a well-organised home where potential risks to children are identified and minimised.
 This means that children are able to move around the premises safely and independently.
-However, a fire blanket is required in the kitchen and plug sockets must be made inaccessible to children.
-Emergency evacuation procedures are discussed with children and practised.
+The emergency evacuation procedure is discussed and practised regularly and children are made aware of the smoke alarm and what may trigger it.

 Children can access a range of good quality toys and equipment so that they enjoy a variety of different play experiences safely.
 A selection of toys is set out for children each day, from the wide range stored adjacent to the main play space.
 Resources are chosen by the childminder with care to ensure they are appropriate for the ages and stages of the children being cared for.
 They are frequently checked to ensure that there are no broken parts that could harm a child.
+She is careful to ensure that toys and resources with small parts are kept away from babies who could put them into their mouths.

 The childminder has all the required procedures and documents in place to keep children safe.
-Children are safeguarded because the childminder clearly understands her role in child protection but she does not currently have the contact number for the Local Safeguarding Children Board.
+Children are safeguarded because the childminder clearly understands her role in child protection and has the contact number for the Local Safeguarding Children Board.